arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ![Arduino PLC IDE - Opta™ Master Modbus Function of the Node](assets/opta_plcide_client_modbusFunctionConfig.svg)

-Next, a variable that will store the counter information from the server Opta™ must be defined.
+Next, a variable that will store the counter information from the slave Opta™ must be defined.
 This variable can be added by navigating to the `Input Reg.` tab within the Modbus function configuration window.
 A variable named `counter_rec` will be added to hold the received data over the protocol transmission.

 The following image shows a visual representation of the expected configuration: